Skip to main content

 Written by Chelsea

-When a credit report shows "insufficient credit," it typically means that the individual does not have enough credit history or activity to assess their creditworthiness and generate a score.
-This can occur in several situations:
+When a credit report shows "insufficient credit," it means there is not enough credit history or activity to accurately assess an individual's creditworthiness and generate a score.
+This can happen for several reasons:

 Did this answer your question?